praveenkumard77/cleint-ser-reporting/README.md

 The repo has an Ansible inventory file which is located in ansible/hosts add the client and server IP/hostname there.

+# Go to ansible folder Run the command

+ansible-playbook -i hosts ssh-reporting.yml

+it will automate the configuration of servers

 Update Reporter.py and Cleint.py with server's IP/hostname The server store data in a mysql.
 The Reporter.py access the data directly from mysql therefore line number 10 need to be updated.

 # db_host = 'ip-address-of-server'